What are our swimming pools short of at the moment?

 Long-distance iceberg towing is one of those ideas that will not die but never really springs to life either.
 It exists in a kind of technological purgatory, dressed up in whatever technology is fashionable during an epoch and resold to a happily gullible media.

+Pretty much what I just did in the 450 words above, then.
+And pretty much what Hult and Ostrander did in 96 pages back in 1973.
+True, their idea has never caught on in the 44 intervening years, but then they never had the power of social media available to make their case.
 And once you get some middle-aged white people in Constantia – desperately concerned at the state of their lawns – on your side, once you get Facebook groups and online petitions going, once you bombard Cape Talk and Carte Blanche, those bastions of public opinion, with your fantastic plan to provide water for the Cape for the next nine and a half million days, (and once you’ve silenced the whinging residents of Franschhoek) I think we’ll come up with a plan to get the Larsen C Ice Shelf to the Western Cape fairly quickly.

 Never forget, dear readers: You heard it here first.

 The City says about 20 000 residents are guilty of excessive water consumption.

 It was revealed on Friday that the largest water consumers include the green belt of Newlands and Constantia as well as neighbouring suburbs Athlone, Newfields, Rylands and Lansdowne.In the northern suburbs, more big consumers are to be found in Kraaifontein, while further afield verdant Somerset West is another water-guzzling area.

 The City says they will be working with residents to reduce usage before taking harsher measures.
 Limberg says they will begin introducing new technology such as drones.